 Figure 1.
 Flowchart of Biomass to Hydrogen

 a.
 Feedstock Preparation: The feedstock, which can be coal, biomass, or other carbon-containing materials, is prepared by drying and sometimes grinding it into small particles to improve the efficiency of the gasification process.
 Feedstocks that have incompatibly small particle sizes (such as saw dust) can potentially be made usable by being pressed into briquettes or pellets, especially if they are subsequently torrefied.
 Pellet mills compress the raw feedstock through a plate under extremely high pressure, often resulting in enough heat to fuse the lignin content of wood.
-Briquetting systems compress the raw feedstock or a feedstock slurry into a mold, often with a binder mixed in the feedstock material then binds together to form larger pieces (Bion et al., 2012; Blohm & Dettner, 2023; Das et al., 2001; Dawood et al., 2020).
+Briquetting systems compress the raw feedstock or a feedstock slurry into a Mold, often with a binder mixed in the feedstock material then binds together to form larger pieces (Bion et al., 2012; Blohm & Dettner, 2023; Das et al., 2001; Dawood et al., 2020).

 Briquetting is – like pelletising – a process in which the raw material is compressed under high pressure, which causes the lignin in the wood or biomass to be liberated so that it binds the material into a firm briquette.
 The most appropriate water content in the raw material for briquetting varies and depends on the raw material.
 However, the normal water content is between 6% and 16%.
 If the water content is over 16% the quality of the briquettes will be reduced, or the process will not be possible.
 There are hydraulic presses for small capacities from 50 to 400 kg/hour.
 The raw material is fed into the press by a time-controlled dosing screw, which means that it is the volume of the raw material and not the weight, which is controlled.
 Briquettes have a fairly good uniform length (square briquettes) and they are mainly used by domestic consumers.
 Mechanical presses are available with capacities from 200 kg/hour up to 1800 kg/hour (Barone et al., 2023, Naqvi et al., 2024; Oliveira et al., 2021).
 Briquettes from these presses are normally round and short and they are used in heating plants for larger industries and for district heating plants.
 A mechanical press is built like an eccentric press.
 A constantly rotating eccentric connected to a press piston presses the raw material through a conic nozzle.
 The required counter pressure can be adjusted only by using a nozzle with a different conicity.
 A mechanical press receives raw material from a speed-controlled dosing screw.
 The speed of the dosing screw determines the production rate of the press.
 A change in the specific gravity of the raw material will change the hardness of the briquettes.
 A mechanical briquetting press will produce a long length of material – a briquette string – which, however, breaks into random lengths depending on the binding capacity of the raw material.
 A saw or cutter is used to cut the briquette string into briquettes of uniform length.
 The briquette string pushed out of the press is very hot because of the friction in the nozzle.
 The quality of the briquettes depends mainly on the cooling and transport line mounted on the press.